 "You have to just hope and have mercy on emergency health care, family funds [or] GoFundMe.
 It's just a hospital taking you in and just billing you forever," Mustipher said.

-Camilo Mejia, director of policy and research at the advocacy nonprofit Catalyst Miami, said many of the families he works with are "very afraid" of the expiration of subsidies.
+Camilo Mejia, director of policy and research at the nonprofit Catalyst Miami, said many of the families he works with are "very afraid" of the expiration of subsidies.

-Meanwhile, in Washington, Congressional Republicans have crafted a short-term measure to fund the government through Nov.
+In Washington, D.C., congressional Republicans have crafted a short-term measure to fund the government through Nov.
 21, but Democrats have insisted that the measure address their concerns on health care.
-They want to reverse the Medicaid cuts in President Donald Trump's mega-bill passed this summer as well as extend tax credits that make health insurance premiums more affordable for millions who purchase through the marketplaces established by the Affordable Care Act.
-Republicans say that's all a non-starter.

-Wasserman Schultz pointed to a lack of collaboration with Republicans as one of the main reasons for the impending government shutdown.
+Wasserman Schultz pointed to a lack of collaboration with Republicans as one of the main reasons for the impending shutdown.

 Copyright 2025 WLRN